cwyark/cwyark.github.com/_posts/2015-02-18-using-restful-api-in-flask.md

 #### _Design your RESTful API_ ####

 In api.py , design the `UserApi` class as your RESTful API.
-In `UserApi`, we define `GET` and `POST` methods that on;y these two methods can access the API.
+In `UserApi`, we define `GET` and `POST` methods that only these two methods can access the API.

 `GET` method can get user's id name, age and `POST` can add a new user.